-After downloading the archive file, extract it on local filesystem.
-Then switch to the extracted directory and Run wacs.exe as an administrator.
-The administrator privileges required to access and modify IIS settings.
+1. Once the Win-ACME archive file is downloaded, extract it on your Windows system.
+Go to the extracted directory and run wacs.exe as an administrator.
+The administrator privileges are required to access and modify IIS settings.

-It will open a terminal window and show you the multiple options on screen.
-Select Create new certificate (siimple for IIS) by pressing “N’.
+2. It will open a terminal window and show you the multiple options on the screen.
+Select Create new certificate (simple for IIS) by pressing “N’.

-This will show you the sites configured in IIS.
-Choose one or multiple sites with command seprated numbers to issue SSL certificate.
+3. This will show you the sites configured in IIS.
+Choose one or multiple sites with comma-separated numbers to issue an SSL certificate.

 Then Just press enter for Include bindings:

-Accept the terms by enter “yes” and press enter to continue.
-Let’s encrypt will initiate domain authorization process over http.
-Once the autorization complete successfully, the SSL certificate is issued.
+5. Accept the terms by entering “yes” and press enter to continue.
+Let’s encrypt will initiate the domain authorization process over HTTP.
+Once the autorization completed successfully, the SSL certificate is issued.

-This will also associate SSL certificate with site bindings in IIS.
+This will also associate SSL certificates with site bindings in IIS.

 Test Certificate and Binding

-Open the website over https in a web browser.
-You will see a valid SSL certificate in browser.
+Open the website over HTTPS protocol in a web browser.
+You will see a valid SSL certificate in the browser.
 You can also verify SSL with ssllabs free tool.
 This will also scan for security settings on your server.

 You can also edit the site bindings to view if SSL is properly configured.